PoorHttp/PoorWSGI/doc/documentation.rst

         """Page only for *foo* user in *User Zone* only."""
         ...

-The poorwsgi.digest module can be use for managing digest file too.
-But you can manage PasswordMap directly with methods.
+The poorwsgi.digest module can also be used for managing the digest file.
+You can also manage PasswordMap directly with its methods.

 .. code:: sh